Fransiro/Otalex/FixMultipleSerializationsOnGeosparqlGeometries/readme.md

 > MultiPolygon(((2 3),(4 5),(6 7)),((2 1,5 6)),((2 4,3 4)),((9 10,7 8)))

 ### Use as executable
-Go to target folder and exectute (VERSION and FILE.TTL need to be replaced):
+Go to target folder and execute (VERSION and FILE.TTL need to be replaced):
 ```sh
 java -Xmx2048m -Xms1024m -jar FixMultipleSerializationsOnGeosparqlGeometries-VERSION-jar-with-dependencies.jar FILE.TTL [-simpleGeo | -multipleGeo]
 ```